Political Fast Facts

 Campaign Contributions

-The most telling way to find out who is supporting or opposing a candidate or ballot proposition is by tracking who is contributing money to the campaigns FOR & AGAINST.
+The most revealing way to find out who is supporting or opposing a candidate or ballot proposition is by tracking who is contributing money to the campaigns FOR & AGAINST.
 Cal-access.sos.ca.gov is provided by the California Secretary of State to provide access to the most current reported financial contributions to candidates and ballot propositions during elections.

 Top-Two Primary